-Our strategy is based on three pillars: Innovate, Illustrate and Influence.
+McDonald’s Ireland & UK Strategy on Soy is based on three pillars: Innovate, Illustrate and Influence.

-We are committed to mapping our footprint and tracking progress against our goal.
+We are committed to tracking progress against our goal and we map our soy footprint annually.
 We know that the majority of soy used in our supply chain is in animal feed.
-While the soy sourced to feed chickens grown for McDonald’s in Ireland and the UK currently supports deforestation-free supply chains, we want to go further.
+While the soy sourced to feed chickens grown for McDonald’s in the UK & Ireland currently supports deforestation-free supply chains through third party certification with cut-off dates aligned to the Accountability Framework initiative (AFi) principles, we want to go further.

-* Product scope includes soy sourced for feed of livestock used in McDonald’s products.
+Refers to soy sourced for feed of livestock used in McDonald’s products.

 Refers to soy used directly as an ingredient in McDonald’s products.